Denkavit Utilising M&A to Stay Top of Young Animal Nutrition Industry

-In the competitive young animal nutrition market, Denkavit is trying to offer unique products to meet the needs of their customers in different markets around the world.
+In the competitive young animal nutrition market, Denkavit is trying to offer unique products to meet the needs of its customers in different markets around the world.
 Their approach has been radical, to effectively leverage M&A activity and strategic partnerships to keep them at the forefront of the industry.
 Henk Botter, Denkavit’s Commercial Director and Tineke Dekker Denkavit’s Marketing Strategist spoke to us about these strategies.
-Initially we wanted to understand what changes they have made to make the company stand out as a leading player in the market.
+Initially, we wanted to understand what changes they have made to make the company stand out as a leading player in the market.

-Mr. Botter added: “Another way to grow and become more specialized in young animal nutrition is by taking over other companies.
+Mr Botter added: “Another way to grow and become more specialized in young animal nutrition is by taking over other companies.
 We have a focused acquisition policy, to fulfil our goal of having a significant presence in markets that are important for our growth and also to gain access to dairy raw materials to secure the supply to our factories.
-For example, the acquisition of the feed division of Vreugdenhil, 6 years ago gave us access to infant formulas and other high quality side streams coming from the dairy industry.
+For example, the acquisition of the feed division of Vreugdenhil, 6 years ago gave us access to infant formulas and other high-quality side streams coming from the dairy industry.
 This approach makes us less dependent on price fluctuations in the market and also fits with our sustainability strategy focused on circular economy.
-More recently we have taken over companies in Italy and the USA and created an own entity in cooperation with our distributor in Spain.”
+More recently we have taken over companies in Italy and the USA and created our entity in cooperation with our distributor in Spain.”

-When it comes to European partnerships and acquisitions, Mr. Botter pointed out: “In Spain, we had been working with our distributor Dinuvet for many years.
-Spain is a growing market especially in the field of dairy farms (cows, goats and sheep), and is already the biggest pig market in Europe.
+When it comes to European partnerships and acquisitions, Mr Botter pointed out: “In Spain, we had been working with our distributor Dinuvet for many years.
+Spain is a growing market, especially in the field of dairy farms (cows, goats and sheep), and is already the biggest pig market in Europe.
 Both of our companies wanted to support our partners in this market and by working together as Denkavit Iberica we could make this possible.
-This new structure helps to bring new innovations to the local market faster and meets the ambitions of both companies to further increase our market share in this region.”
+This new structure helps to bring innovations to the local market faster and meets the ambitions of both companies to further increase our market share in this region.”

-Ms. Dekker explained: “We deliver our products mainly to B2B companies, like compound feed producers and international distributors that sell animal nutrition products or a complete portfolio of products to farmers.
-We are following trends in the market and work with universities and research institutes to make sure we always have an answer to challenges our customers face.
-Our customers rely on us to provide knowledge on young animal nutrition, so we have research facilities to perform all kind of trials, develop and test new concepts and even complete customer-specific trials.”
+Ms Dekker explained: “We deliver our products mainly to B2B companies, like compound feed producers and international distributors that sell animal nutrition products or a complete portfolio of products to farmers.
+We are following trends in the market and work with universities and research institutes to make sure we always have an answer to the challenges our customers face.
+Our customers rely on us to provide knowledge on young animal nutrition, so we have research facilities to perform all kinds of trials, develop and test new concepts and even complete customer-specific trials.”

 According to Denkavit, one of the biggest challenges for these businesses is the focus on antibiotic reduction due to antimicrobial resistance.

-“For companies looking at disease prevention, knowledge of nutrition can maintain or even improve farm performance and this is impacted by the use of raw materials and feed additives,” Ms. Dekker commented.
+“For companies looking at disease prevention, knowledge of nutrition can maintain or even improve farm performance and this is impacted by the use of raw materials and feed additives,” Ms Dekker commented.
 “We are expanding our portfolio of products for this goal, by doing research into new ways of preventing major diseases and testing what alternatives exist to prevent animals from getting ill.”

 “For our customers, governmental regulations and restrictions are still a challenge.
 The implications of legislation concerning the castration of piglets, tail docking and zinc oxide usage have been huge and our customers require in-depth knowledge to be able to cope with restrictions.
-At Denkavit we are continuously looking for new concepts and products to support our customers in coping with these emerging challenges,” Ms. Dekker went on to say.
+At Denkavit we are continuously looking for new concepts and products to support our customers in coping with these emerging challenges,” Ms Dekker went on to say.

 At present it is clear animal nutrition markets have been impacted by the COVID-19 pandemic, so we asked how COVID-19 has affected Denkavit.

-“As a family-owned company the safety of our workers is our number 1 priority.
-As we are part of a ‘vital sector’, our factories continued production throughout the pandemic, so we took measures to be able to fulfil the demand for our products,” Mr. Botter replied.
+“As a family-owned company, the safety of our workers is our number 1 priority.
+As we are part of a ‘vital sector’, our factories continued production throughout the pandemic, so we took measures to be able to fulfil the demand for our products,” Mr Botter replied.
 “This meant some changes to normal roles and even members of our sales team started to work in the factories to help out when we had a shortage of employees.
-For the rest of the organization it’s more or less business as usual.
-Of course a challenge we have faced is that we have been unable to visit our customers, but with online possibilities we’re still able to share our knowledge and support them effectively.”
+For the rest of the organization, it’s more or less business as usual.
+Of course, a challenge we have faced is that we have been unable to visit our customers, but with online possibilities, we’re still able to share our knowledge and support them effectively.”

-Having had such a busy few years in terms of acquisitions, growth and adopting new approaches to R&D, Mr. Botter explained what he believed would be Denkavit’s focus for the next 3-5 years.
+Having had such a busy few years in terms of acquisitions, growth and adopting new approaches to R&D, Mr Botter explained what he believed would be Denkavit’s focus for the next 3-5 years.

 “A few years ago we launched our vision ‘Veal the difference’, to improve the connection between dairy and veal farmers.
 We believe that these sectors should work together to improve the quality and sustainability of rearing dairy and veal calves.
-In our ‘Program Calf’ project, young calves that leave dairy farm are kept in veal farms and data is shared to improve calf rearing.
+In our ‘Program Calf’ project, young calves that leave dairy farms are kept in veal farms and data is shared to improve calf rearing.
 Participating farmers have been very positive about the data they receive and what they learn about the veal business, so we will be expanding this project.
-With more understanding for each other’s position, this will further strengthen the chain.”
+With more understanding of each other’s position, this will further strengthen the chain.”

 “Integrating our new companies into the Denkavit Group is one of the other priorities for the coming years.
 It’s just one thing to take over a company, but to make it a success requires good cooperation and understanding of each other’s cultures, businesses and ways of working.
-We plan to start more new collaborations over the coming years, to strengthen our position in all growth markets and meet our aims in becoming the partner of choice in young animal nutrition globally.”
+We plan to start more new collaborations over the coming years, to strengthen our position in all growth markets and meet our aims of becoming the partner of choice in young animal nutrition globally.”